 Serving Suggestions

-This slow cooker beef brisket recipe is a truly versatile dish and pairs well with all your favorite sides.
-For example, some of our go-to options include:
+This slow cooker beef brisket recipe is the VIP of versatility!
+It mingles well with all your favorite sides.
+Need some inspiration?
+Here are some of our go-to pairings:

 How to Store